marz1877/LRCv2/README.md

 ```
 </details>

-10. Custom Images and Text
+8. Custom Images and Text
+- Optional
 - MUST NOT Show lyrics and `Custom Images and Text` together.
 - custom text usecase guitar/bass/drums tabs or Music notation.
 - Custom Images Along with with Lyrics.